naikok/oattesting/README.md

       {"Question":{"Question text":"How are you doing?","choices":["fine","very good","too bad"]}}

-Solution:
+Solution problems:

+    In order to change the datasource to be managed, go to the ManagerDataService.php class implemented as Adapter Pattern Design and change the variable $dataSource into json or csv

     Solution can be improved much more, by covering with unit testing and integration tests.
     Due to lack of timing I could not get this done.

-    Some methods such as save questions into json file was not implemented due to lack of timing.
+    Some methods such as save questions into json file was not implemented due to lack of time, method save should be implemented for saving questions into json file

-    As improvement TranslatorService can be an implemented with an  Interface with some methods in case of using another translator type tomorrow.
+    As improvement of work, TranslatorService can be an implemented with an  Interface methods that must be accomplished as mandatory contract, just in case of change to another translatorService for future.
+    This issue gives more flexibiliy.